blairbilodeau/website-files/content/author/admin/_index.md

 +++

-I'll be a Research Intern at Google Brain with [Been Kim](https://beenkim.github.io) for Summer 2022.
+Currently a Research Intern at Google Brain with [Been Kim](https://beenkim.github.io), working on theoretical guarantees for interpretable machine learning.

 I'm a PhD candidate in Statistical Sciences at the [University of Toronto](https://www.statistics.utoronto.ca), advised by [Daniel Roy](http://danroy.org).
 I am supported by an [NSERC Doctoral Canada Graduate Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) and the [Vector Institute](https://vectorinstitute.ai).
 I received my BSc in Financial Modelling from [Western University](https://www.uwo.ca/stats/) in 2018.